AdobeDocs/developers-animatesdk-docs/Layer_object/layer17.md

 #### Example

-In the following example it copies the color transform of the first frame and sets it to the tenth frame:
+The following example copies the color transform of the first frame and sets it to the tenth frame:

 ```javascript
 var myCxform = an. getDocumentDOM(). getTimeline(). layers[0].getColorTransformAtFrame (0);